My Ex Wont Mediate

 What happens if my ex wont mediate.
-Mediation is a great way to resolve issues but it has to be voluntary.
-Other options include going to court but you still need a MIAMS .
-Contact us today for help
+Mediation is a great way to deal with concerns however it has to be voluntary.
+Other choices include litigating however you still need a MIAMS.

 What If My Ex Won’t Mediate?